2016 Educators' Study Tour to Japan for Middle and High School Educators & School Administrators

 *July in Japan is usually extremely hot and humid.

-* The main flavors of most Japanese food, including soups and vegetables, contain bonito (fish) extract.
+*The main flavors of most Japanese food, including soups and vegetables, contain bonito (fish) extract.
+Substitutions and alternatives are not typically available.

 The program fee for the orientation and tour is $1,200.
 Participants will be responsible for the cost of any meals not taken with the group, personal shopping, incidental expenses and any supplemental travel insurance beyond what is provided.
 Japan Society will provide: